prody/ProDy/docs/apps/evol.rst

 =================

 Evol applications are command line programs that automate retrieval, refinement, and analysis of multiple sequence alignments.
-See

 Running :command:`evol` command will provide a description of applications::